 Also, you will need to download Compass, our School App by going through the usual methods.
 You will be provided with a log in.
-The App is regularly updated with notifications and events as well as for absences and school reports.
+The App is regularly updated with notifications and events as well as to be used for logging absences and viewing school reports.